jimhigson/oboe.js-dissertation/main/main.md

 that provides an intuitive interface for writing JSON streams.
 So far, sending streaming JSON has required that the resource be written out using programmer-assembled strings but this approach is error prone and would scale badly as messages become more complex.
-A stream-writer server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or Websockets.
+A server-side library for stream writing would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or Websockets.
 This would provide a form of REST streaming that operates according to the principled design of HTTP rather than by sidestepping